Packard: 1906–1930

 The Packard Six was initially introduced as a senior-level luxury platform for three years starting in 1913, then upgraded to the Packard Twin Six starting in 1916.
-The first appearance of the Packard "Goddess of Speed" hood ornament was in 1925 on the Single Eight and soon adorned all models, while the Cormorant or Swan appeared in the 1930s.
+The first appearance of the Packard "Goddess of Speed" hood ornament was in 1925 on the Packard Eight and soon adorned all models, while the Cormorant or Swan appeared in the 1930s.
 The Adonis hood ornament was briefly used in the late 1920s.

 In the 1920s, Packard exported more cars than any other in its price class, and in 1930, sold almost twice as many abroad as any other marque priced over US$2,000.
 In 1931, 10 Packards were owned by the Imperial House of Japan.
 Between 1924 and 1930, Packard was also the top-selling luxury brand.

 In addition to luxury cars, Packard built trucks.
 A Packard truck carrying a three-ton load drove from New York City to San Francisco between July 8 and August 24, 1912.
 In the same year, Packard had service depots in 104 cities.

 The Packard Motor Corporation Building at Philadelphia, also designed by Albert Kahn, was built in 1910–1911.
 It was added to the National Register of Historic Places in 1980.

 By 1931, Packards were also being produced in Canada.